-Wiley Smith Boston - Membership information with The Florida Bar - Find more information about Wiley Smith Boston on The Florida Bar website including the attorney's current membership classification, eligibility status and ten year discipline history, if any.
+Wiley Smith Boston II - Membership information with The Florida Bar - Find more information about Wiley Smith Boston II on The Florida Bar website including the attorney's current membership classification, eligibility status and ten year discipline history, if any.
 Check the Florida bar website to make sure the attorney is a member in good standing with the Florida Bar and currently licensed to practice law in Florida.

 Florida Bar Board Certification in Real Estate Law - Real estate law involves either residential real estate or commercial real estate.
 Florida Lawyers certified in Real Estate Law by the Florida Board of Legal Specialization have demonstrated substantial involvement in this area of the law.

 The minimum standards for real estate law certification is set out in Rule 6-9.3.
 Those requirements include the practice of law for at least 5 years, substantial involvement in the specialty of real estate law (40% or more in the 3 years immediately preceding application), and the completion of 45 hours of approved real estate law certification continuing legal education (CLE) in the 3 years immediately preceding application.
 The real estate attorney must also submit to peer review and pass a written examination.